iter8-tools/iter8/mkdocs/docs/tutorials/knative/conformance.md

     When the experiment completes (in ~ 2 mins), you will see the experiment stage change from `Running` to `Completed`.

+???+ info "Understanding what happened"
+    1. You created a Knative service with a single revision, sample-app-v1.
+    2. You generated requests for the Knative service using a Fortio job.
+    3. You created an Iter8 `Conformance` experiment.
+In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics collected by Prometheus, and verified that `baseline` satisfied all the `objectives` specified in the experiment.

 ## 5. Cleanup

 ```shell